 Born in Edmonton and raised in Vancouver, I spent my childhood playing dress-up and creating characters.
 Since then I’ve done many things: graduated from school, held jobs, made movies, filed taxes, traveled the world, met my true love, birthed two children.
 But I always seem to find myself back in the playroom with my dress-up clothes and my stories.

 My favourite colour is that golden blinding reflection of a sunset in the windows.

 My parents have been storytellers for longer than I can remember.
 Mom read me bedtime stories every night, long before, and after, I learned to read them for myself.
 Dad was the master of hyperbole and metaphor.

-I co-wrote and starred in my first play, `Gags Life’ in 1986, about a girl who magically and tragically lives in a tent with her mother Moisa on Campground 6 with the rest of her tragic extended family.
+I co-wrote and starred in my first play, `Gags Life’ in 1986, about a girl who magically and tragically lives in a tent with her mother Moisa on Campground 6 with the rest of her devastating extended family.
 The show was produced by and performed in the dining room of my family home, and ran every day for a staggering year straight.
 I was six years old.

 I followed my passion for storytelling to Walnut Hill Performing Arts High School as dance major, and in my junior year, landed my first professional gig.
 I continued my education in theatre upon moving to NYC at various schools and then back home to Vancouver Film School, where I was afforded the opportunity to broaden my horizons and hone my skills.
 I studied acting, collaborative theatre, writing and film–making, among many other things.